Sumbawa Regency

 Sumbawa Regency (Kabupaten Sumbawa) is a Regency (Kabupaten) of the Indonesian Province of West Nusa Tenggara.
 It is located on the island of Sumbawa and covers an area of 6,643.99 km^{2}, following the separation on 18 December 2003 of what were until then its westernmost five districts to form the newly created West Sumbawa Regency.
-It includes the substantial island of Moyo, lying off the north coast of Sumbawa.
-The population of the Regency at the 2010 Census was 415,789, which rose at the 2020 Census to 509,753; the official estimate as at mid 2024 was 527,715 (comprising 263,993 males and 263,722 females).
-The capital is the town of Sumbawa Besar on the north coast of Sumbawa Island.
+It includes the substantial island of Moyo, lying off the north coast of Sumbawa, as well as a number of smaller islands off the northwest coast of Sumbawa (in Alas Strait between Lombok and Sumbawa).
+The population of the Regency at the 2010 Census was 415,789, which rose at the 2020 Census to 509,753; the official estimate as at mid 2025 was 531,869 (comprising 266,023 males and 265,846 females).
+The capital is the town of Sumbawa Besar on the north coast of Sumbawa Island, south of Moyo Island.

 Administrative districts

-Sumbawa Regency is divided into twenty-four administrative districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
-The table also includes the locations of the district administrative centres, the number of administrative villages and subdistricts in each district (totaling 157 rural villages (desa) and 8 urban subdistricts (kelurahan), the latter all in Sumbawa town District), and its postal code(s).
+Sumbawa Regency is divided into twenty-four administrative districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 157 rural villages (desa) and 8 urban villages (kelurahan), the latter all in Sumbawa town District), and its postal code(s).